 Announcements:

-About Forest Park Orchestra
+About Orchestra

-Ohana!
-Many orchestra students enjoy the orchestra program and love to grow and play music with friends.
+Welcome to the Forest Park Orchestra Ohana!
+Many orchestra students enjoy the orchestra program, love to grow and perform music.
 The concerts are something to NOT miss, so make sure you tell ALL your friends and family to come out and support.
-We do have some incredible trips that we planning for the future, including seeing the National Symphony Orchestra and performing with Doc Nix and Green Machine at George Mason University.
+We do have some incredible trips that we are planning for the future, including seeing the National Symphony Orchestra, performing with Doc Nix and Green Machine at George Mason University, clinics at colleges and performing at the local elementary and middle schools.
 These are only a few reasons to be excited about orchestra.
 Additionally there is a never-ending list of benefits from studying music.
 Our favorite is to grow together and learning to work together.
 You may be thinking ahead to the future, even beyond high school, but know this, taking a music class such as orchestra is a guidance and an advantage for success.

 Orchestra Classes